npm/npm/doc/json.md

     { "bin" : { "program" : "./path/to/program" } }

-## modules

-The "modules" member exposes CommonJS modules in the package.
-So, if you had a package named `foo`, and the package.json contains `"modules":{"bar":"./lib/baz"}`, and there was a file called `./lib/baz.js`, then require("foo/bar") would include the module defined in `./lib/baz.js`.

-Subfolders are supported, so you can do this:

-    { "name" : "foo"
-    , "modules" :
-      { "bar/baz" : "./lib/bar/baz"
-      , "quux" : "./quux"
-      }
-    }

-And then, doing `require("foo/bar/baz")` would return the module at `./lib/bar/baz` in the foo package.
-Doing `require("foo/quux")` would return the module at `./quux` in the foo package.

-Just like the `main` script, the modules linked in this fashion will have their dependencies and paths set up properly by npm.
-(In fact, "main" is just sugar around setting a module named "index".)

 ## man

 Specify either a single file or an array of filenames to put in place for the